Ahmad-Hazrati/Smart-Kids-Quiz/README.md

 - [Balsamiq](https://balsamiq.com/) is used to make wireframes for the website.
 - [Techsini ](https://techsini.com/) is used to check and generate mockup accross different devices.
 - [My Color Space](https://mycolor.space/) is used to check and generate different color palette.
-- [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) is used to check and enhance the accessibility of the website for all users.
 - [WeBAIM](https://webaim.org/) is used to check the contrast among different elements of the website.
 - [Color Hex Org](https://color-hex.org/) is used to find the name of the color palette for README.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.